-Unless otherwise indicated herein, references to "\$", "C\$" or "Canadian dollars" are to Canadian dollars, and references to "US\$" or "U.S. dollars" are to United States dollars.
+Unless otherwise indicated herein, references to "\$", "C\$" or "Canadian dollars" refer to Canadian dollars, and references to "US\$" or "U.S. dollars" refer are to United States dollars.
 The Company uses Canadian dollars in its consolidated financial statements as its reporting currency.
-As at December 31, 2022 and March 24, 2023, the value of one Canadian dollar, based on daily rates of exchange was US\$0.7382 and US\$0.7307, respectively.
-Likewise, with respect to the Chilean Peso ("CLP"), as at December 31, 2022 and March 24, 2023, the value of one Canadian dollar, based on daily rates of exchange was CLP 629 and CLP 589, respectively.
+As at December 31, 2023, the value of one Canadian dollar, based on daily rates of exchange was US\$0.7561.
+Likewise, with respect to the Chilean Peso ("CLP"), as at December 31, 2023, the value of one Canadian dollar, based on daily rates of exchange was CLP 665.
 Because the Company incurs its exploration expenditures primarily in US\$ and CLP while raising its funds in C\$, to the extent CLP and US\$ appreciate against the C\$, the Company's costs are increased.